greenelab/cimr-d/README.rst

 All citations and references for data stored in cimr-d are added to `cimr-d citations`_.

-Briefly, all data deposited here have been either: 1) contributed by researchers who own the copyright or license to the data, or;
+All data deposited here have been either: 1) contributed by researchers who own the copyright or license to the data, or;
 2) reprocessed and deposited from a public source.
 We take every caution to make sure data stored and used via cimr and cimr-d suite are approved for public sharing and reuse for research purposes.
-If any data currently available here require more strict licenses, changed citation/acknowledgement rules, or any other usage guidelines, contact us and we will take appropriate actions.
+If any data currently available here require more strict licenses, different citation/acknowledgement rules, or any special usage guidelines, contact us and we will take appropriate actions.

 For cimr usage independent of cimr-d, see the `cimr manual`_.
 For any PR including new data, we strongly recommend including